DanParkinson/project-4-elite/AGILE.md

 - pull the users reservations from the database
 - prepopulate the form with the information
 - check that the new reservation is available
-- users should only be able to edite their own reservations
+- users should only be able to edit their own reservations
 - CRUD needs to be used because most of the logic is similar to make_reservations.

 ### Deleting a reservation